JAlcocerT/JAlcocerT/content/blog/entrep-saas-diy-landing.md

 * You are already deeply integrated into the Vercel/React ecosystem and use advanced features like Incremental Static Regeneration (ISR) extensively.

-Yes, you absolutely can.
 Using Astro in **SSR (Server-Side Rendering)** mode—or more accurately, **"Hybrid" mode**—gives you the same dynamic capabilities as Next.js, such as user authentication, private dashboards, and real-time data fetching.

-In 2025, the gap between the two has narrowed significantly.
-Here is how you achieve "Next.js-like" power in Astro.
+Here is how you achieve "Next.js-like" power in Astro:

 1. How to Enable SSR